On correlation function of high moments of Wigner random matrices: Correlation function and moment analog of IPR

-with $G(z)= (A-zI)^{-1}$, $z_1 = \l + {\hbox{i}}\eta$, $z_2 = \l -\hbox{i} \eta$, $\eta>0$ known in theoretical physics as a version of the Inverse Participation Ratio.
-This quantity that reflects the (de)localization properties of the eigenvectors of random operators naturally appears also in the studies of the spectral properties of random matrices \cite{BK,MF}.
-Recently, it has been studied in the frameworks of the proof of the universality of the bulk spectral distribution of Wigner random matrices \cite{ESY} on the microscopic scale $1/n$.
+where $G(z)= (A-zI)^{-1}$, $z_1 = \l + {\hbox{i}}\eta$, $z_2 = \l -\hbox{i} \eta$ with $\eta>0$, widely used in theoretical physics in the studies of the Inverse Participation Ratio.
+This quantity reflects the (de)localization properties of the eigenvectors of random operators and random matrices (see paper \cite{MF} and references therein).
+Expression (3.8) and its versions naturally appear in the studies of the spectral properties of random matrices in the asymptotic regimes when $\eta = n^{-\alpha}, \alpha >0$ \cite{BK} that is different from the global asymptotic regime $\eta= Const>0$.
+Recently, it has been studied in the frameworks of the proof of the universality of the bulk spectral distribution of Wigner random matrices on the microscopic scale when $\eta = O(1/n)$ \cite{ESY}.

-It is natural to consider (3.6) as a natural analog of (3.8).
-This become even clearer when one considers the diagonal part of (3.6) (see Section 5).
-Let us note that in the studies of the edge of the spectrum of Wigner ensemble, the asymptotic regime (2.5) corresponds to the microscopic scale $n^{-2/3}$.
+It is natural to say that (3.6) represents a moment analog of the Green function expression (3.8).
+This becomes even clearer when one considers the diagonal part of (3.6) (see Section 5).
+Therefore one can say that the main subject of the studies of the present paper is given by the Moment representation of the Inverse Participation Ratio at the border of the limiting spectra.